valeriya-vazh/Data-Analyst-Portfolio/clients churn prediction_python/README.txt

-Keywords: prediction models, RandomForestClassifier, LinearClassifier, clustering, KMeans, predicting churn rate
+Keywords: prediction models, RandomForestClassifier, LogisticRegression, clustering, KMeans, predicting churn rate

 This is a study project made for Yandex.Practicum Data Analyst program.
 I am trying to predict gym user churn rate with the help of two prediction algorithms.